paranoid-porygon/paranoid-porygon.github.io/_pages/docs/first-gun-guide.md

 ### Outdoor Cameras and Signs

+Outdoor security cameras act both as a deterrent and a source of evidence if an intrusion occurs.
+Ideally you want to look for cameras that store footage either to an SD card on the camera or to a server or hard drive in your home.

+There are privacy risks associated with using cameras that are part of the Ring, Nest, or Arlo ecosystems.
+They store the video unencrypted on the servers of large tech companies that often turn over footage to law enforcement without a warrant.
+While they are easy to setup, that is a significant tradeoff that I suggest avoiding.

 ### A Watchdog

 You don’t need to have a police-trained Doberman Pinscher to protect your home.
 Any sufficiently alert and vocal dog makes a good watchdog.
 The barking will alert you that someone is near the house, and often the barking by itself is enough to ward off would-be intruders.
+A chihuahua can accomplish this.

 Anecdotally, I have found sheepdogs (shelties and aussies in particular) to be the best watchdogs while still making incredibly loyal, trainable, and loving pets.
 I emphasize that you *must train your sheepdog or suffer the consequences of a bored, smart dog that doesn’t listen to you.*